k-ra/clockwork/README.md

 - [X] Add a hover effect showing the number of people available in a slot

-- [ ] Think about lower time increments (what will it look like?)
+- [X] Change submit button color to something other than gray

-- [ ] Will it support multiple days (what would that look like?)
+## EXTENSION

-- [ ] undo, hover,
+- Think about lower time increments (what will it look like?)

-- [ ] writeup: more days, limitations and challenges of library, 30 min block, talk ab svelte versus flask
+- Will it support multiple days (what would that look like?)

-- [ ] change submit button color to something other than gray
+- - Yes, the next step would be to implement a bar on the bottom with the other dates in bubbles, like (Feb 3) (Feb 5) (Feb 6), and the user can toggle between the options and have both the input calendar and the availability chart update.